microsoft/TypeScript-wiki/Breaking-Changes.md

 For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+2.3%22+label%3A%22Breaking+Change%22+is%3Aclosed).

-## Covariance in callback parameters
+## Stricter variance in callback parameters

-Typescript's checking of callback parameters is now covariant.
+TypeScript's checking of callback parameters is now covariant with respect to immediate signature checks.
-Previously it was bivariant, which sometimes lets incorrect types through.
+Previously it was bivariant, which could sometimes let incorrect types through.
 Basically, this means that callback parameters and classes that contain callbacks are checked more carefully, so Typescript will require stricter types in this release.
-This is particularly true of promises due to the way that promises are defined.
+This is particularly true of Promises and Observables due to the way in which their APIs are specified.

 ### Promises